-• an opportunity to ask ex-Gordon Russell employees about their designing and manufacturing experiences.
+an opportunity to ask ex-Gordon Russell employees about their designing and manufacturing experiences.
 Ideally a visit will last around an hour and a half, with some time for self-directed study and observation.

 The Museum is a small but very comfortable environment to explore elements of twentieth century design, from Arts & Crafts to Post-Modernism.
 The volunteer team are also able to provide outreach sessions in schools within a reasonable travelling distance of the Museum to share the ‘museum in a box’ resources.
 A Teachers’ Resource Pack with a wealth of information about the Museum collection and archive can be downloaded from here.
-School visits are currently free of charge but must be booked by direct contact.
+School visits must be booked by direct contact.